Andrew Cogliano

-Andrew Cogliano (born June 14, 1987) is a Canadian professional ice hockey player for the Colorado Avalanche of the National Hockey League (NHL).
-He formerly played for the Edmonton Oilers, Anaheim Ducks, Dallas Stars and the San Jose Sharks.
+Andrew Cogliano (born June 14, 1987) is a Canadian former professional ice hockey player who played for the Edmonton Oilers, Anaheim Ducks, Dallas Stars, San Jose Sharks, and Colorado Avalanche of the National Hockey League (NHL).
 On December 31, 2013, Cogliano became the 20th player in NHL history to play 500 consecutive games, and only the fifth to do so from the beginning of his NHL career.
 On November 4, 2017, Cogliano played in his 800th consecutive game, placing him in fourth place on the NHL's most consecutive games played list.
 The streak ended at 830 games on January 14, 2018, when Cogliano was suspended for two games.
 Cogliano won the Stanley Cup with the Avalanche in 2022.

+Early life

+Cogliano was born on June 14, 1987, in Toronto, Ontario, to parents Carm and Theresa.
+His father worked for the Toronto Parks, Forestry and Recreation Division while his mother worked as a fitness instructor and a preschool teacher.
+He began skating at the age of four after watching his older brother Matthew but also played soccer until he was 15 years old.
+Growing up, Cogliano attended St. Michael's College School from Grade 7 to Grade 13.